Enhanced six operations and base change theorem for higher Artin stacks: Introduction

-The pairs $(f^*,f_*)$ and $(-\otimes\s{K},\HOM(\s{K},-))$ for every $\sK\in\rD_{\cart}(\cX_{\liset},\Lambda)$ are pairs of adjoint functors.
+The pairs $(f^*,f_*)$ and $(-\otimes_\cX\sfK,\HOM_\cX(\sfK,-))$ for every $\sfK\in\rD_\cart(\cX_{\liset},\Lambda)$ are pairs of adjoint functors.

-We fix a nonempty set $\sf{L}$ of rational primes.
-A ring is \emph{$\sf{L}$-torsion} \cite[IX 1.1]{SGA4} if each element is killed by an integer that is a product of primes in $\sf{L}$.
-An Artin stack $\cX$ is {\em $\sf{L}$-coprime} if there exists a morphism $\cX\to \Spec \Z[\sf{L}^{-1}]$.
-If $\cX$ is $\sf{L}$-coprime (resp.\ Deligne--Mumford), $f\colon \cY\to \cX$ is locally of finite type, and $\Lambda$ is $\sf{L}$-torsion (resp.\ torsion), then we have another pair of adjoint functors:
+To state the other two operations, we fix a nonempty set $\Box$ of rational primes.
+A ring is \emph{$\Box$-torsion} \cite{SGA4}*{Expos\'{e} ix, D\'{e}finition 1.1} if each element of it is killed by an integer that is a product of primes in $\Box$.
+An Artin stack $\cX$ is {\em $\Box$-coprime} if there exists a morphism $\cX\to \Spec\dZ[\Box^{-1}]$.
+If $\cX$ and $\cY$ are $\Box$-coprime (resp.\ Deligne--Mumford), $f\colon \cY\to \cX$ is locally of finite type, and $\Lambda$ is $\Box$-torsion (resp.\ torsion), then there is another pair of adjoint functors:

 Next we list some properties of the six operations.
-We refer the reader to \Sec \ref{5ss:recap} for a more complete list.
+We refer the reader to \Sec\ref{b6ss:operations} for a more complete list.